 What if guests are arriving late or by train or coach?

 Don’t worry, we’ve thought of that too.
 We have a secure key box at our Hayle office and give guests the access code for this on the day of arrival.
 We also have an arrangement with several local taxi firms where they will collect the guests from the station and deliver them, with the keys and arrival information, to their holiday accommodation.

 What happens if a guest cancels?

 We operate a cancellation guarantee scheme whereby the guest pays £20 as part of their weekly rental (within the published prices).
 Should the guest then cancel after paying the deposit or full rate, we guarantee to pay you the full cost of the holiday regardless of whether we are able to re-book it or not.

 What if my property is damaged?

-We like to think we only deal with lovely people, so Aspects choose not to take a damage deposit from our guests.
-But accidents do happen; sometimes red wine gets spilled or a vase gets knocked over and broken, so, to minimise the cost to you, we cover up to £100 per booking for minor damage or to help cover the excess on your insurance for an unlikely larger claim.
+We like to think we only deal with lovely people, so Aspects choose not to take a damage deposit from its guests.
+But accidents do happen; sometimes red wine is spilled or a vase gets knocked over and broken.
+If we are unable to recover the costs from the guests, we cover up to £100 per booking for minor damage or to help cover the excess on your insurance for an unlikely larger claim.